google/google-gdata/clients/cs/readme.txt

 the servers spoken to are described in the unittest.dll.config file, which you can find in the clients/cs/src/unittests directory.
 It's a standard .NET config file, and the important parameters are:
-  - localHost.
-This string identifies the host all read/write tests are run against.
+  - defHost.
+This string identifies the read/write tests host.
   - defRemoteHost.
 This string identifies the default remote host for tests
   - The Host1 to HostN identify further remote hosts used to pull data from
   - calendarURI specifies the URI to your calendar feed to test